iconify/documentation/documents/pages/sources/npm/index.md

 ## Usage

-Icon data is used in Iconify components:
+Icon data can be used in Iconify components, providing icon data instead of icon name:

-`include implementations/components-no-api`
+`include implementations/components`

 Icon data is passed as parameter to Iconify icon component, like this (example for React component):